cdleveille/gamepad-helper/README.md

 $ yarn add gamepad-helper
 ```

+Simply install the package via npm or yarn.
+You will need to use a module bundler like [webpack](https://webpack.js.org/) to access it in your client-side code.

 The `GamepadHelper` class can be imported and used by calling the `GamepadHelper.update()` static method within your game loop.

 ```javascript